 No, once your vote is submitted it is final.

 You may submit one vote for each question.

 Yes.
 Votes are tabulated in real time.

-Simply snap a photo of the student work you wish to share and follow the steps on the “Publish It!” page.
-For now, you must upload a .jpg from a computer.
+Simply snap a photo of the work you wish to share and follow the steps on the “Publish It!” page.
+You can create a post with one or multiple photos.

 That’s up to you.
-You can either share student work with the whole Go2Science community (recommended) for comment and peer review or just your class (a great way for kids who have special privacy concerns to still feel included.)
+You can either share their work with the whole Go2Science community (recommended) for comment and peer review or just your class/family (a great way for kids who have special privacy concerns to still feel included).

 You’ll be prompted to select a sharing level as part of the publication process.

 Avoid personal identifiers when posting pictures and text.
 Use a nick name instead of real names.